Abdur Rahman Khan

-Abdur Rahman Khan was the first child and only son of Mohammad Afzal Khan, and grandson of Dost Mohammad Khan, founder of the Barakzai dynasty.
+Abdur Rahman Khan was the only son of Mohammad Afzal Khan, and grandson of Dost Mohammad Khan, founder of the Barakzai dynasty.
 Abdur Rahman Khan re-established the writ of the Afghan government after the disarray that followed the second Anglo-Afghan war.
-He became known as The Iron Amir because his government was a military despotism.
+He became known as The Iron Amir because of his government's military despotism.
 This despotism rested upon a well-appointed army and was administered through officials subservient to an inflexible will and controlled by a widespread system of espionage.

 The nickname, The Iron Amir, is also associated due to his victory over a number of rebellions by various tribes who were led by his relatives.
-One source says that during his reign there were over 40 rebellions throughout his rule.
-Abdur Rahman Khan's rule was termed by one British official as a "reign of terror", as he was absolutely despotic and had up to 100,000 people judicially executed during his 21 years as Emir.
+One source says that during his reign there were over 40 rebellions against his rule.
+Abdur Rahman Khan's rule was termed by one British official as a "reign of terror", as he was considered despotic and had up to 100,000 people judicially executed during his 21 years as Emir.
 Thousands more starved to death, caught deadly diseases and died, were massacred by his army, or were killed during his forceful migrations of tribes.
-However, he was perhaps the greatest military genius Afghanistan ever produced.
+However, scholars such as Jonathan Lee note that he was perhaps one of the most skilled military leaders from Afghanistan.

 Early life

-Abdul Rahman Khan was born in Kabul in 1844.
+Abdur Rahman Khan was a Pashtun, born in Kabul in 1844.
 He spent most of his youth in Balkh with his father, Mohammad Afzal Khan.
-Abdul Rahman learned conventional warfare tactics from the Anglo-Indian soldier William Campbell.
+Abdul Rahman learned conventional warfare tactics from the British soldier William Campbell.